What Is a Synchronous Generator?

 Induction Generator VS Synchronous Generator:

-Now that you know how induction & synchronous generators work, let’s get a little more specific about the difference between the two types of generators.
+Now that you know how induction & synchronous generators work let’s get a little more specific about the difference between the two types of generators.
 In follow, you will learn more about the three most important differences between these two generators.

 - In synchronous generators, the waveforms of the voltage generated are synchronized and directly correspond to the speed of the rotor.
 The frequency of the output can be given as f = N * P / 120 Hz. where n is the rotor speed in rpm and p is the number of poles.
-In the case of induction generators, the output voltage frequency is controlled by the power system to which the inductions generators are connected.
-If the induction generators are supplying a standalone load, the output frequency will be slightly lower (by 2 or 3%), calculated by the formula f = N * P / 120.
+In the case of induction generators, the output voltage frequency is controlled by the power system to which the induction generators are connected.
+If the induction generators supply a standalone load, the output frequency will be slightly lower (by 2 or 3%), calculated by the formula f = N * P / 120.

 - An alternating or synchronous generator requires a separate DC excitation system, whereas an induction generator takes reactive powers from the powers system for field excitations.
 If induction generators are meant to supply standalone loads, a capacitors bank must be connected to supply reactive power.